FlutterFlow/flutterflow-documentation/docs/resources/control-flow/backend-logic/api/rest-api.md

 To create a request body in JSON format:

-1. First, If you haven't already, [create variables] (/data-and-backend/api-calls/api-calls-101#creating-variables) (e.g., username and password variables that will be required to pass values from a login page to the login API call).
+1. First, If you haven't already, [create variables](#creating-variables) (e.g., username and password variables that will be required to pass values from a login page to the login API call).
 5. Select the **Body** tab and set the Body dropdown to **JSON**.
 8. Copy-paste your request body and replace the values with the variables by dragging and dropping them inside your JSON body.